 - Water-based paint

-Water-based paints like kid’s paints are some of the easiest to get rid of because they respond really well to water alone.
+Water-based paints like kid’s paints are some of the easiest to get rid of because they respond well to water alone.
 Start by ‘flushing’ the stain out of the material.
 You can do this by holding the back of the stain up to running water and waiting until the water runs clear.
 If a small amount of discolouration remains, pre-treat the stain by applying some OMO liquid detergent and rubbing it into the fabric gently before popping the clothing into the washing machine and washing as normal.

 - Oil-based paint